 We provide an initial consultation regarding model selection, experimental design, and types of analyses to be performed.
 A study protocol and cost estimate are generated and approved by the user.
 At the completion of the study, data is collected and analyzed with a final report furnished in 1-2 weeks.

-PLEASE NOTE: Our core maintains several blanket ACUC protocols to fit various user needs.
-This study cannot begin without ACUS approval.
+PLEASE NOTE: Our core maintains several blanket ACU protocols to fit various user needs.
+This study cannot begin without ACU approval.